k77torpedo/ForgeAndUnity/README.md

 ```
 Altough it involves a bit more code we can still check for success!

-## Create a NetworkBehavior in a specific NetworkScene
+## Create a NetworkBehavior in a NetworkScene
 You can instantiate new `NetworkBehaviors` as shown below:
 ```
 // Instantiate a new NetworkBehavior in the current NetworkScene